chaoskagami/corbenik/README.txt

 loader to run patches as well.

-If you're using 11.0 NATIVE_FIRM like I suggested, you'll want to tick `Service Replacement` to fix the broken svcBackdoor.
+If you're using 11.0 NATIVE_FIRM like I suggested, you'll want to tick `Svc Replacement` to fix the broken svcBackdoor.
 Without this, Retroarch won't work - and other applications that do JIT also won't work.

+If you need to use an EmuNAND, you'll want to enable `EmuNAND` in options.
+If you've been using multiple EmuNANDs you can also select the index while you're there with A to increase and X to decrease.
+This supports both Gateway-style (first sector at back) and standard copied NAND (RedNAND)

 While you're there, you can enable `Autoboot` if you'd like, including `silent mode` if you're using something like BootAnim9.